Vision-and-Language Algorithmic Reasoning

 VLAR 2023 @ ICCV 2023 CMT website

 The paper submissions must be in pdf format and use the official ICCV 2023 templates.
 All submissions must be anonymous and conform to ICCV standards for double-blind review.
+The deadline for submitting the (optional) supplementary material is the same as the main paper deadline.
+The (optional) supplementary material should be submitted as a separate file from the main paper.
 The accepted papers will be included in the ICCV 2023 proceedings.
 The accepted papers will be presented as either an oral, spotlight, or poster presentation.
 At least one author of each accepted submission must present the paper at the workshop.
 The presentation of the accepted papers at VLAR 2023 will follow the same policy as that for the accepted papers of ICCV 2023.

 We invite the submission of original and high-quality research papers in the topics related to vision-and-language algorithmic reasoning.
 Accepted work will be presented as either an oral, spotlight, or poster presentation.